michelled/weavly.org/src/activities/learning-about-directions-with-arrows.md

 ## Steps

-* Draw a straight arrow, a turn right arrow, and a turn left arrow on separate pieces of paper
+* Draw a straight arrow, a turn right arrow, and a turn left arrow on separate pieces of paper.
-* Like a police officer, hold up each piece of paper and speak the label, such as “Move Forward” and give direction to the learner, similar to a GPS, Google maps, or a police officer
+* Like a police officer, hold up each piece of paper and speak the label, such as “Move Forward” and give direction to the learner, similar to a GPS, Google maps, or a police officer.

 ## Tips

 * Draw a small grid to guide movement.
-This support helps with the tracking movement to understand that with forward movement one leaves the current spot and lands in a different spot, whereas turning happens on the original spot
+This support helps with the tracking movement to understand that with forward movement one leaves the current spot and lands in a different spot, whereas turning happens on the original spot.
 * Consider using colored bracelets (with left and right or L and R printed on them, or colored stickers for learners to wear on their hands) to provide visual cues.
-Associating colours can support learners to be more independent with right and left directions
+Associating colours with directions can support learners to be more independent with right and left.
-* Including a hidden goal/treat will add to the excitement and engagement of learners, and direct the players towards them
+* Including a hidden goal/treat will add to the excitement and engagement of learners, and direct the players towards them.

 ## Skill Development